audittrail2

 'LoggableBehavior'=> 'site.backend.extensions.modules.auditTrail.behaviors.LoggableBehavior'

-But then add either a ignored or allowed (or both) to the behaviour like so:
+But then add either an ignored or allowed (or both) list of fields to the behaviour like so:

 'LoggableBehavior'=> array(